 The Inspire Team participates in the Annual Gay Pride Parade and Pride Picnic.

-As well, for the sake of racial justice and alleviating mass incarceration which adversely impacts families, our Congregation is urging Erie City Council to enact appropriate legislation decriminalizing small amounts of marijuana for non-medical, personal use.
+As well, for the sake of racial justice and alleviating mass incarceration which adversely impacts families, our Congregation strongly encouraged Erie City Council to enact appropriate legislation decriminalizing small amounts of marijuana for non-medical, personal use.